 Office of Public Relations & Communications in the Archdiocese of Toronto.

 This document, first created in 1989, revised in 1991, 2003 and, most recently in October 2010, provides a detailed procedure for cases of alleged misconduct to be followed by the Judicial Vicar when a complaint is received about the conduct of a priest or lay employee of the Archdiocese.
 The most recent review was conducted by a

 lay committee of experts at the invitation of Archbishop Thomas Collins.

 St. Augustine’s Seminary of Toronto provides a formation program for candidates for ordination to the Permanent Diaconate in the Archdiocese of Toronto.
 Deacons provide ministry for the dispossessed and disadvantaged, those who live on the margins of civil society as a result of poverty, sickness, crime and age.
 Candidates for the program must be between the ages of 35 and 59.

 The selection process is rigorous.
 The candidate and his wife are interviewed extensively to ensure that the candidate does have a calling to order of deacon.
 There is an extensive screening process that includes a psychological profile.

-Candidates for the Priesthood - The major purpose of St. Augustine’s Seminary of Toronto is to prepare men for the Catholic priesthood.
+The major purpose of St. Augustine’s Seminary of Toronto is to prepare men for the Catholic priesthood.
 Candidates are required to complete a package of admission materials that is detailed in nature and includes medical and psychological testing.
 The complete psychological assessment is an interpretive report based on a battery of psychological tests.
 The report addresses the following areas:

 While each psychologist will have particular preferences with respect to the actual battery of tests administered, a typical battery might include the following: